chris-bailey/dev-bookshelf-mongodb-heroku/README.md

 ##Spring Boot + MongoDB + Heroku##
 This demo application has been created as an example of using Spring Boot + MongoDB deployed on Heroku.

 ###Live Demo###
 Be aware that the template is currently running on a free Heroku account.
 If it hasn't been accessed in 30 minutes, then ***the first request will take up to 60 seconds***.
 Please be patient with the first request.
 Subsequent requests will be normal.

-Here is the [Developer's Bookshelf](https://developer-bookshelf-heroku.herokuapp.com/) running on Heroku.
+Here is the [MongoDB Developer's Bookshelf](https://developer-bookshelf-heroku.herokuapp.com/) running on Heroku.

 ###Local Deployment###
+Load a local MongoDB database on port 27017.

 ```
 $ mvn clean install
 $ mvn spring-boot:run